Wellness

 In PEAK^, you log how hard the session was from both a Respiratory and Muscular point of view using the RPE scales (Rate of Perceived Exertion, from 1–10), where 1 is just harder than doing nothing and 10 is equivalent to the hardest thing you have done.

-Having both RPE measures ensures that strength training isn’t undervalued compared to endurance work.
+Using both RPE measures ensures that strength-based training isn’t undervalued compared to endurance work.

-Once entered, the app automatically calculates your Training Load.
+Once entered, PEAK^ automatically calculates your Training Load in the background.

 The PEAK^ Score